-Tell your doctor and anesthesia provider what medications you take.
-This includes aspirin, other over-the-counter drugs, herbs, and vitamins.
-Be sure to mention if you take illegal drugs (this will be kept confidential).
-Giving this information helps ensure your safety.
+Tell your healthcare provider and anesthesia provider what medicines you take.
+This includes aspirin, other over-the-counter medicines, herbs, and vitamins.
+Be sure to mention if you take illegal drugs.
+(This will be kept confidential.)
+Giving this information helps to keep you safe.

-You may be told to change certain medications you take.
-Or you may be told to stop taking medications for a certain amount of time.
+You may be told to change certain medicines you take.
+Or you may be told to stop taking medicines for a certain amount of time.

 Mention how much alcohol you drink and if you smoke.
-Also mention whether you’re allergic to any medications.
+Also mention whether you’re allergic to any medicines.

 If you don’t talk to your anesthesia provider before surgery, you will meet the day of the procedure.
 He or she will explain your anesthesia and answer your questions.